TabularEditor/TabularEditorDocs/te3/features/pivot-grid.md

 The Pivot Grid has a few more features that are useful to know about:

 - If you right-click on a field, you will have the option to **Go to** that field.
 This brings the TOM Explorer into focus, with the equivalent model object selected.
 For measures and calculated columns, the **Expression Editor** will be brought into focus, with the DAX expression of the measure displayed.
-- If you right-click on a cell in the Pivot Grid, you will also have the option to **Debug this value**.
+- If you right-click on a cell in the Pivot Grid, you can select the option to **Debug this value**.
 This will launch the [**DAX Debugger**](xref:dax-debugger) starting from the specific measure and filter context that produced the value in the cell.